 Be honest and complete when you talk with your doctor.
-This will help us take appropriate care of you.
+Don't hold back information - even if it is embarrassing.

 Enlist the help of a family member or friend to be present to take notes or ask questions, and to help recall what was said when talking to your physician.